Germany's electricity grid stable amid energy transition

 "The energy transition and the rising share of decentralised generating capacity continue to have no negative effects on the quality of supply," the agency said in 2020.
 The slightly higher level of interruptions in 2017 (a little over 15 minutes) was caused by extreme weather events like storms, floods and snow, rather than the energy transition.
 "Interruption times in the distribution network caused by weather events more than doubled compared to a year earlier," the BNetzA said of 2017 compared to 2016, where outages averaged less than 13 minutes per consumer.

-When systematic monitoring started in 2006, average outage times were almost ten minutes longer.
-In the same period, the share of renewable electricity production in Germany rose from 11.2 to 29.0 percent, mostly from fluctuating sources such as wind and solar power stations.
+When systematic monitoring started in 2006, average outage times exceeded 20 minutes (see graph).
+In the same period, the share of renewable electricity production in Germany rose from 11.3 to 33.1 percent, mostly from fluctuating sources such as wind and solar power stations.

-The statistic is based on the international “System Average Interruption Duration Index” (SAIDI), which measures the total duration of electricity blackouts longer than three minutes for the average customer and does not include planned outages and disruptions caused by extreme weather.
-To include large and exceptional blackouts, for example after a strong storm, would make it more difficult to compare the technical performance of the grid over time.
+The statistic is based on the international “System Average Interruption Duration Index” (SAIDI), which measures the total duration of electricity blackouts longer than three minutes for the average customer.

 Germany's security of supply is among the best in Europe, according to the Council of European Energy Regulators (CEER).
-In the CEER's 2015 comparison, the country’s SAIDI score including exceptional disruptions ranked fourth in the European Union.
-Only Luxembourg, Denmark and Switzerland fared better on a five-year averages basis.
-By contrast, the UK has around 80 minutes of disruptions per year, France, Spain and Italy around 100.
-Latvia and Romania find themselves at the bottom of the table with close to or over 600 minutes of blackouts every year.
+In the CEER's 2018 comparison of 2016 figures, the country’s SAIDI score including exceptional disruptions ranked second in the European Union.
+Only Switzerland fared better.
+By contrast, the UK, France and Spain each had around 50 minutes of disruptions per year.
+Romania had the longest interruptions, averaging 371 minutes.